Manufacturer | Seiko |

 Caliber 4R36 VS 4R35:

 There is also a similar caliber 4R35.
-The different between the two is that the 4R36 has a day/date calendar complication at 3:00, and the caliber 4R35 only displays the date at 3:00.
+The difference between the two is that the 4R36 has a day/date calendar complication at 3:00, and the caliber 4R35 only displays the date at 3:00.
 Everything else is the same, including dimensions, jewels, accuracy, etc.

 Differences Between 4R36 and 4R36A?